Phyllis J. Washington College of Education and Human Sciences

 - In each academic department, students prepare for careers of service by participating in field experiences throughout Montana.
 These experiences include clinical placements for future counselors, administrators, speech and language pathologists and community health professionals as well as student-teaching.
 During the academic year, the Office of Field Experiences places 800-1000 future teachers in Montana classrooms.
 Collaboration between the Department of Curriculum and Instruction and The Montana Digital Academy enables pre-service teachers to teach in an on-line format, positioning the College and future graduates at the forefront of innovation in instruction.

 - The College's top priorities are people (scholarships and faculty awards), programs (expansion of strategic initiatives) and impact/outreach (activities that directly benefit communities statewide through applied research and service).

 - Every gift makes a difference!
 A contribution of $50, $75 or $100 can make a lasting impact by funding a micro grant for an economically disadvantaged student teacher to purchase professional attire for the classroom or by providing transportation assistance for graduate student completing a clinical placement in a rural community.

 To make a gift to the Phyllis J. Washington College of Education and Human Sciences, please complete the form below.

-To find out how to support The Phyllis J. Washington College of Education and Human Sciences, contact Erika Twedt, Director of Development and Alumni Relations.
+To find out how to support The Phyllis J. Washington College of Education and Human Sciences, contact Twedt Hailes, Director of Development and Alumni Relations.